Stan015/sabinus.meme/CONTRIBUTING.md

 Please don't hesitate to reach out to me for clarity on any topic or questions you might have.
 I am open to your suggestions and ideas as well.
 Also do check this guide in cases of update.

 In cases of conflict, be sure not to push breaking changes.
+Always write meaningful commit messages.

 Let's go! 🚀